 Now that you are well-versed with all the major standard objects contained in the platform of Salesforce, here are four of these objects explained in detail:

 Lead is arguably the most important aspect to consider for conducting sales and generating revenue for your organisation.
 If driving sales is the primary aim of your business, generating and managing leads is bound to be the most important activity for your sales team.

-While working on this standard Salesforce object, you need to consider multiple fields such as Name of the lead, Company name, Designation, Contact details, fields of interest etc. The activity of managing leads is very important in any business organisation because it is only after a lead is converted that other objects such as contacts, Accounts, opportunities and records can be created.
+While working on this standard Salesforce object, you need to consider multiple fields such as Name of the lead, Company name, Designation, Contact details, fields of interest, etc. The activity of managing leads is very important in any business organization because it is only after a lead is converted that other objects such as Contacts, Accounts, opportunities, and records can be created.

 Two of the main lead objects to be considered are the name of the lead and the company the concerned person belongs to.
 The name of your lead would give them a unique identity in your database and the name of the company they work for will turn into an Account on being converted.

-An Account can have the name of a business, an industry or the company that has a vested interest in your business.
+An Account can have the name of a business, industry, or company that has a vested interest in your business.
 Apart from businesses, this Salesforce object can also consist of individual customers you deal with on a regular basis.
 As opposed to dealing with leads, you can design suitable hierarchies with the Accounts handled by your firm.

-While dealing with an Account, your sales team will also have to deal with objects related to each Account, such as contacts, locations, cases and so on.
-Also, Account fields such as the Name of the Account, Industry they belong to and the Type of business they undertake should be looked into while managing the object of Accounts using Salesforce CRM.
+While dealing with an Account, your sales team will also have to deal with objects related to each Account, such as contacts, locations, cases, and so on.
+Also, Account fields such as the Name of the Account, the Industry they belong to, and the type of business they undertake should be looked into while managing the object of Accounts using Salesforce CRM.

 Here are some of the most common Contact fields your sales team will have to look into along with the object:

 1. Name – This is the field containing the name of the concerned contact